walkerEnrique/hello-github/README.md

 # hello-github
-Just a homoDemo and a nice try
+Just a homoDemo and a nice try;
+It is a demoGit,you can see nothing;